jjj120/raw-rating/README.md

-# CR3 Rating tool
+# RAW Rating tool

 ## Description

-This is a tool to rate CR3 files (Canon RAW 3) and write these ratings directly to the exif data of the CR3 and JPG file.
+This is a tool to rate RAW image files and write these ratings directly to the exif data of the RAW and JPG file.
 It is useful for photographers who want to rate their images before importing them into a photo management software (Lightroom, Darktable, etc.).

 The tool displays the image and allows the user to rate it with a number from 0 to 5.
-The rating is written to the exif data of the CR3 and JPG file.
+The rating is written to the exif data of the RAW and JPG file.
 The tool is written in Go and uses the gotk3 library for the GTK3 based GUI.
 The tool is still in development and has some bugs and performance issues.
 (See TODO section for more information)

 It needs the exiftool to be installed on the system.
-The exiftool is used to write the rating to the exif data of the CR3 and JPG file.
+The exiftool is used to write the rating to the exif data of the RAW and JPG file.

 ## Installation